PiStorm/pistorm.github.io/_pages/faq-emu68.md

 First, the hdf must be RDB type.
 Open it in a hex editor and check the first few bytes - if it's RDSK you're good, if it's DOS it won't work - that's not bootable on a real Amiga, only in an emulator.
 Now head over to [hdf2emu68 tool](https://github.com/PiStorm/hdf2emu68) and follow the instructions there, that tool does all the partitioning needed to make a PiStorm SD and writes your hdf to the ``0x76`` partition.

 Finally add the emu68 files to the fat32 partition on the SD and configure it up as normal.

+### Can I change CPU type in Emu68?

+No, Emu68 does not emulate any specific CPU type.
+It identifies itself as a 68040 solely to support a particular set of supervisor instructions for system maintenance.
+Beyond this, it has no similarities with any member of the 680x0 family.
+It features distinct instruction execution timings, architecture, caches, and operating principles, none of which can be altered.

+### Can I turn of JIT?

+Short answer: Yes, by powering off your Amiga.

+Longer answer: Emu68 is exclusively a Just-In-Time (JIT) engine.
+It does not have an interpreter mode that can be enabled upon request.
+Although an interpreter mode might be developed in the distant future, for now, Emu68 operates solely as a JIT engine.
+Despite this, Emu68 is highly customizable at runtime, allowing you to enjoy legacy software such as games, demos, and other applications.